 - Location End Asheville Regional Airport; Asheville, NC

-Come to know what it’s like to live, work and play in the great outdoors on a classic 28-day, multi-activity course.
-This journey will take you deep into some of the oldest mountains in the world, where North Carolina Outward Bound School began.
+Participants discover what it’s like to live, work and play in the great outdoors of Western North Carolina on this classic, multi-activity leadership course.
+The journey will take students deep into some of the oldest mountains in the world, over rocky mountain faces, and through racing rivers.

 - North Carolina Outward Bound provides the technical gear required for course participation (i.e. backpacks, sleeping bags, tents or tarps, cooking utensils and supplies, food, rock climbing gear and whitewater canoeing gear).
 Tuition covers the usage of these items.
 We provide each applicant with a clothing list which describes the items that participants are responsible for supplying.